hariso/conduit-connector-java-sdk/README.md

 - [ ] Health check
 - [ ] reflection doesn't work
 - [ ] dirty code which prints the go-plugin handshake info
+- [ ] update docs, which were copied from the Go SDK